jeffreysorgen/golf-club-sensors/activity.md

   - In my case, I would set up my Arduino as the server, and the nRF Connect as the client.
 Because the server/sensor sends out information and the client receives it.
 - **Hackster** tutorial: Here's a helpful [IMU and BLE](https://www.hackster.io/gov/imu-to-you-ae53e1) tutorial from hackster.io
 - Wiki about [C data types](https://en.wikipedia.org/wiki/C_data_types#stdint.h)

 #
-#### Examples for reference:
-- Also go through the later lessons in _**EdX Deployment**_ class

-#
-- Here's a YouTube video ( [*Bluetooth BLE on ESP32 works!
-Tutorial for Arduino IDE*](https://youtu.be/osneajf7Xkg) ) that shows some detail about Server/Client and characteristics
-  - and in which he mentions "BLE2902" but I can't find usage for it yet.
-But it showed up on nRF Connect "0x2902"

-#
-#

 ##### Arduino's reference for BLE:
 - **From https://www.arduino.cc/en/Reference/ArduinoBLE**